theupdateframework/taps/tap4.md

 * Created: 09-Sep-2016

 # Abstract
-This TAP offers guidance in conducting a secure search for particular targets across multiple repositories.
+This TAP offers guidance for conducting a secure search for particular targets across multiple repositories.
 It discusses how multiple repositories with separate roots of trust can be required to sign off on the same targets, effectively creating an AND relation and ensuring any files obtained can be